Carton: Popular Amongst the Rest?

-The folding carton kickstarted the packaging industry as we know it today, and continues to remain its importance even after 130 years.
-This segment alone is worth $80 billion today.
+Folding Carton kickstarted the packaging industry as we know it today, and continues to remain its importance even after 130 years.
+Now with it being the staple for product packaging, the industry is worth $80 billion and is expected to grow even further as the demand for product packaging increases.

 However, mass production did not begin until 1879, when Robert Gair found that his printing press could also be used for cutting through the material.